opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

     rosrun perception pose_estimation.py
     ```
     The following optional arguments are available:
-   - `-h, --help`: show a help message and exit
+   - `-h or --help`: show a help message and exit
    - `-i or --input_rgb_image_topic INPUT_RGB_IMAGE_TOPIC`: topic name for input RGB image (default=`/usb_cam/image_raw`)
    - `-o or --output_rgb_image_topic OUTPUT_RGB_IMAGE_TOPIC`: topic name for output annotated RGB image, `None` to stop the node from publishing on this topic (default=`/opendr/image_pose_annotated`)
    - `-d or --detections_topic DETECTIONS_TOPIC`: topic name for detection messages, `None` to stop the node from publishing on this topic (default=`/opendr/poses`)